Master of Science

 When will I know if I've been accepted into the program?

 Notification of admission can vary.
-It is all dependent on how soon we receive your application items, including transcripts.
-Once we have all application items, we can place you into review.
+It depends on how soon we receive your application items, including transcripts.
+Once we have all application items, we place your file into review.
 Although we usually notify applicants within a week or two after review, sometimes it can happen later, depending on how early you applied for the new upcoming semester.

 I am a credentialed teacher.
 Do any of my teaching credential courses count towards my master's degree?

 YES!
 We are able to substitute up to 6 units of your credential courses towards your MSIDT degree.
+There are specific criteria to accept credential courses, so please ask prior to applying if this is a consideration.
 Coursework must be completed within the last 5 years.
 This will save you one semester of coursework.
 Please contact Dr. Gautreau cgautreau@fullerton.edu to find out more information about this option.

-When you complete your MSIDT degree, you will also earn a certificate in Instructional Design and Technology.
+When you complete your MSIDT degree, you will earn a certificate in Instructional Design and Technology.
 The certificate is one way to share your knowledge about instructional design with future employers.
+We award certificates and digital badges.

 I have a question that isn't covered here.
 Who should I ask?